-In an advanced 802.1Q VLAN configuration, VLAN 1 is added to the switch and all ports are untagged members of VLAN 1.
-Advanced 802.1Q VLANs provide you with most configuration options: You can tag ports, untag ports, exclude ports, add more VLANs, assign a different VLAN to a port, manage port PVIDs, and manage a voice VLAN, including the OUI table.
+Advanced 802.1Q VLANs provide many options.
+You can tag ports, untag ports, exclude ports, add more VLANs, assign a different VLAN to a port, manage port PVIDs.
+When you enable advanced 802.1Q VLAN, VLAN 1 is created on the switch, and all ports become untagged members of VLAN 1.